Being a freelance web designer and hired does not mean that, your always equipped with work.

-Well, this tips are definitely targeted for freelance designers but every freelancer can use these simple staying productive tips and improve their career.
+Well, these tips are definitely targeted at freelance designers but every freelancer can use these simple staying productive tips and improve their career.

 You can easily create a website using WordPress and get your online presence more prominent.
 If you are new to WordPress, you can refer to our complete WordPress guide or check our How to install WordPress manually.